-The National Household Transportation Survey (NHTS) contains information on household travel behavior and various socio-demographic variables.
-It is based on the household survey conducted by the U.S. Department of Transportation every 5 years.
-The latest survey was conducted and released in 2001.2 It contains four levels of data set: household, person, vehicle and daily travel.
 The 2001 NHTS consists of 69,817 household observations.
 Of these households, 26,083 are in the national sample and 43,734 are from nine add-on areas.
 The add-on sample is added to help in-depth research for selected states.
-Among 26,083 households in the national sample, 21,350(82%) households have full information on the key endogenous vehicle fleet characteristics (needed to compute fuel use).
-Of these households with full information, 4,992 observations are randomly chosen for analysis.3
+Among 26,083 households in the national sample, 21,350 (82%) households have full information on the key endogenous vehicle fleet characteristics (needed to compute fuel use).
+Of these households with full information, 4,992 observations are randomly chosen for analysis.
+We are reserving the remainder of the sample to test the possibility that we have "overfit" the data during the process of selecting the best model.